 Why Is It Important?

 1. We want to show the perseverance of the Japanese American citizens during WWII.
 Many musicals create archetypes of characters and don’t shed light on the human experience.
 We want to show these prisoners as friends, fathers, mothers, families, and follow those ‘relationships’, much less their ‘struggle’.
-Not taking their struggle lightly by any means, that is still a very important part the show, but the audience needs to see these people for who they were.
+Not taking their struggle lightly by any means, that is still a very important part the show, but the audience needs to see these people for who they were, not how we imagined they reacted

 2. A Black protagonist using music and hope to be a hero.
 Not enough shows have black protagonists, and of those shows not many of them carry on in an interracial love story.
 African Americans have such a rich history, if not the richest history when it comes to using music to handle horrific situations.
+As Delphine Hirasuna states in her book THE ART OF GAMAN, she relates the connection of art and turmoil, "Confined to an area of one square mile, the internees used art to lift their spirits, reaffirm their humanity, and claim ownership of their imagination".
 We first find Archie breaking stone in a concentration camp, all the while trying to find a rhythm to the breaking of stone; trying to find some level of musicality to it.
 Gospel, Jazz, Blues, these are styles of music that demand one to grasp the deeper parts of one’s soul.
 So with Archie in the picture, the music, the dynamic, the characters are all effected in palpable ways.

 3. Sexual Violence against Jewish Women During The Holocaust.
 Also the title of a great book written by: Sonja M Hedgepeth and Rochelle G Saidel, these atrocities are never expressed in a theatrical forum.
 In fact, most artistic accounts of the Holocaust don’t shed enough light on these situations.
 When it comes to war and rape, our society has somehow found a way to lessen its cultural impact.
 I wanted to use parts of this show to create a dialogue on this subject.
 Many shows lose their audiences with some sort of message, a broken fourth wall followed by awkward, almost rudimental dialogue with the sole purpose being the author to make sure we ‘understand’.
 We want the audience to be given clues to such sexual violence taking place, giving them the opportunity to think for themselves; maybe go home and research the matter.
 Any show that opens a dialogue and gets the audience thinking is a show that can change the world.

 4. Germans during WWII as humans, not just Nazis.
-Partially motivated by the short story, “The Sunflower”, written by Simon Wiesenthal, I wanted to have a Nazi Officer, much against the Third Reich, more interested in Archie Kyle’s musical talents and much less his race, religion, or class.
-This plot line has always been a favorite of mine, flipping an expected archetype; a technique great for forcing the audience to think.
+Partially motivated by the short story, “The Sunflower”, written by Simon Wiesenthal, I wanted to have a Nazi Officer newly skeptical of the Third Reich, more interested in Archie Kyle’s musical talents and much less his race, religion, or class.
+Flipping an expected archetype again reaffirming our humanity and inherent vulnerability; we are not destined to hate, we are born to love and taught hate.
 Dierk, the Nazi Officer in Letters To Eve, develops an endearing relationship with Archie and their relationship highlights our capacity to love no matter the circumstance or popular course of action.
+Also, historically speaking, Jazz music was way more popular and culturally important to the Third Reich as most people know.
+We don't necessarily see Nazi's as having any artistic capacity but the reality is that they did, they really did.
+Jazz and music was not only popular but it was as much a staple in how one presented their class and intelligence as monetary advantages.
+Again drawing a parallel to all cultures having a deeper connection to things other races and classes have connections to.

 6. Music as a tool to help one deal with horrific situations.